Charles Wilson Hursthouse

 Charles Wilson Hursthouse (26 June 1841 – 25 February 1911), also known by his Māori name Wirihana, was an English-born New Zealand surveyor, public servant, politician, and soldier.
 He laid out part of the North Island Main Trunk railway through the King Country.

 Early life

 Hursthouse was born in 1841 in Norwich, England.
 His parents were John Hursthouse (1811–1860) and Helen, née Wilson (1803–1895).
-His parents and other family members (his father's brother, Charles Hursthouse, and a cousin, Thomas Newsham, and their families) came to New Zealand on the Thomas Sparks; they arrived in Wellington on 31 January 1843.
+His parents and other family members (his father's brother, Charles Flinders Hursthouse, and a cousin, Thomas Newsham, and their families) came to New Zealand on the Thomas Sparks; they arrived in Wellington on 31 January 1843.
 John Hursthouse and family proceeded to New Plymouth, where Charles Hursthouse received his education.